Chairlift

-An elevated passenger ropeway, or chairlift, is a type of aerial lift, which consists of a continuously circulating steel wire rope loop strung between two end terminals and usually over intermediate towers, carrying a series of chairs.
-They are the primary onhill transport at most ski areas (in such cases referred to as 'ski lifts'), but are also found at amusement parks and various tourist attractions.
+An elevated passenger ropeway, or chairlift, is a type of aerial lift, which consists of a continuously circulating steel wire rope loop strung between two end terminals and usually over intermediate towers.
+They are the primary on-hill transport at most ski areas (in such cases referred to as 'ski lifts'), but are also found at amusement parks and various tourist attractions.

-Depending on carrier size and loading efficiency, a passenger ropeway can move up to 4000 people per hour, and the fastest lifts achieve operating speeds of up to 12 m/s or 43.2 km/h.
-The two-person double chair, which for many years was the workhorse of the ski industry, can move roughly 1200 people per hour at rope speeds of up to 2.5 m/s.
-The four person detachable chairlift ("high-speed quad") can transport 2400 people per hour with an average rope speed of 5 m/s.
-Some bi and tri cable elevated ropeways and reversible tramways achieve much greater operating speeds.
+Depending on carrier size and loading efficiency, a passenger ropeway can move up to 4,000 people per hour, and the fastest lifts achieve operating speeds of up to 12 m/s or 43.2 km/h.
+The two-person double chair, which for many years was the workhorse of the ski industry, can move roughly 1,200 people per hour at rope speeds of up to 2.5 m/s.
+The four-person detachable chairlift ("high-speed quad") can transport 2,400 people per hour with an average rope speed of 5 m/s.
+Some bi- and tri-cable elevated ropeways and reversible tramways achieve much greater operating speeds.

 Design and function

-A chairlift consists of numerous components to provide safe efficient transport.
+A chairlift consists of numerous components to provide safe, efficient transport.

 Terminology

-Especially at American ski areas, chairlifts are referred to with a ski industry vernacular.
-A one-person lift is a "single", a two-person lift is a "double", a three-person lift a “triple”, four-person lifts are “quads”, and a six-person lift is a "six pack".
-If the lift is a detachable chairlift, it is typically referred to as a “high-speed” or "express" lift, which results in an “express quad” or “high-speed six pack”.
+At American ski areas, chairlifts are referred to with a ski industry vernacular.
+A one-person lift is a "single", a two-person lift is a "double", a three-person lift is a "triple", four-person lifts are "quads", and a six-person lift is a "six pack".
+If the lift is a detachable chairlift, it is typically referred to as a "high-speed" or "express" lift, which results in an "express quad" or "high-speed six pack".